aumartinez/axios-interceptors/README.md

 ...
 ```

 Adding the code to call to interceptors before the axios CRUD handlers and since we want the interceptors to handle axios calls, that's why we are creating a new instance of the axios class and just need to replace our axios functions and change them for the new axios instance.
+Notice the change on the functions from 'axios.get' to 'http.get'.

 ```typescript
 // Axios CRUD methods